 This disease occurs more frequently in women than in men.
-Native Americans and the African-American population are more likely than ascending Americans of Europeans to develop scleroderma that attacks internal organs.
+Native Americans and the African-American population are more likely than ascending Americans or Europeans to develop Scleroderma, which attacks internal organs.

 Is there any treatment or cure?

-Only in some cases, the symptoms of this disease disappear in about three to five years.
-Generally, the variant of scleroderma that attacks internal organs does vary and gets worse over time.
+Only in some cases do the symptoms of this disease disappear in about three to five years.
+Generally, the variant of Scleroderma that attacks internal organs does vary and gets worse over time.

-To date, no medication has been developed that can stop the process of scleroderma, which is the excessive production of collagen.
-Even so, doctors work to find solutions that alleviate symptoms and improve the quality of life of patients.
+To date, no medication has been developed that can stop the process of Scleroderma, which is the excessive production of collagen.
+Even so, doctors work to find solutions that alleviate symptoms and improve patients’ quality of life.

-Currently therapy is performed with medications indicated for blood pressure, which work by dilating blood vessels and preventing long-term kidney and lung problems.
-Similarly, doctors also prescribe medications to suppress the immune system, such as those taken by people after organ transplants.
+Currently, therapy is performed with medications indicated for blood pressure, which work by dilating blood vessels and preventing long-term kidney and lung problems.
+Similarly, doctors also prescribe medications to suppress the immune system, such as those people take after organ transplants.